cbeams/spring-framework-2.5.x/readme.txt

 * "docs" contains the Spring reference documentation in PDF and HTML format, as well as the complete API javadocs
 * "lib" contains all third-party libraries needed for building the framework and/or running the samples
 * "src" contains the general Java source files for the framework
-* "mock" contains the general Java source files for Spring's mock and test classes
+* "mock" contains the general Java source files for Spring's mock and testing support classes
 * "test" contains the general Java source files for Spring's test suite
 * "tiger/src" contains the JDK-1.5-specific Java source files for the framework
+* "tiger/mock" contains the JDK-1.5-specific Java source files for Spring's mock and testing support classes
 * "tiger/test" contains the JDK-1.5-specific Java source files for Spring's test suite
 * "aspectj/src" contains the AspectJ-specific source files for the framework
 * "aspectj/test" contains the AspectJ-specific source files for Spring's test suite